aram-ap/aram-ap/README.md

 ### Some quick fun facts
 - My keyboard setup is a Tofu65 with Boba U4T switches, but I go between that and my other Tofu65 keeb with durock linears T2, lubed and filmed.
 At work, I use a NuPhy Air75.
 - I've loved photography for as long as I remember.
 There's something about taking a camera out onto the street, going on adventures, and taking beautiful photos which is so calming.
 My go-to camera is my little FujiFilm X-E3, with either my 35mm F1.4 or 23mm F1.4.
+- My goto text editors are Neovim and pretty much everything Jetbrains.
+Also, subjective but dark mode is 100% the best look.

 ### Socials & Contact info
 - Email <aram@apra.dev>